Recipe: Onion Jam and Blue Cheese Pizza with Prosciutto and Brussels Sprouts

 Preheat your lightly oiled pizza stone or pizza pan in the oven at 550 degrees.

-Spread some wax paper over your counter top and flour it before you attempt to lay out your dough.
+Flour your surface before laying out the dough.
 Patiently stretch out the dough with your fingers until it’s nice and thin (but not tearing.)
 Do not be tempted to use a rolling pin, as this will flatten the gas bubbles and leave your crust too dense.

 When it matches the size and shape you’re going for, remove the pan from the oven and gentlylay the crust over it.
 (Be careful, as it will be HOT.)
 Spread the onion jam evenly over the top and layer with cheese, garlic, prosciutto, and Brussels sprouts in that order.
 (I recommend flecking the minced garlic instead of trying to smear with a spoon.)
 Drizzle a small amount of truffle oil over the outer rim.